cgilles/digikam-install-deps/README.md

             * check path to interpreter after install
         * Python 2.x                             (https://www.python.org/downloads/)

-- Notes: for Windows, the script have been tested under Windows 7 and 10, with MSVC 2017 and 2019, and for a 32 or 64 bits Intel targets.
+- Notes: for Windows, the script have been tested under Windows 7 and 10, with MSVC 2017 and 2019.

 * Configurations:
 -----------------